Tired of your marketing getting little results?

 Sean: [00:22:35] That’s crazy.

 Torie: [00:22:36] Yeah.
-That’s, that was like an intentional thing that he wanted to do.
+That’s, that was an intentional thing that he wanted to do.
 And in, I would say 99.9% of the time, he is not saying buy anything.
 It stories it’s, it’s kinda like the rock thing.
-Like you want to open it because it’s always something different.
+You want to open it because it’s always something different.

 It’s always stories.
 It’s jokes.
 It’s really good nuggets of information.
-And whatever your business is you can’t do that curse of knowledge and think that people just automatically assume they know all these things, figure out what those things are that you want to share with people.
+And whatever your business is, you can’t do that curse of knowledge and think that people just automatically assume they know all these things.
+Figure out what those things are that you want to share with people.
 If they’ve done business with you, or if they’ve signed up.
 They’ve already said I am interested.
 They have stepped up and said that.
 So whatever it is that you’re emailing out they’re going to like it.
 They’re going to keep going.
 At least the ones that would buy from you, the ones that are unsubscribing, screw them.

-Sean: [00:23:39] And it’s likable to email it and it’s like social media like you don’t need a hundred thousand followers to have a hundred people actually care about you.
+Sean: [00:23:39] And it’s likable to email it, and it’s like social media you don’t need a hundred thousand followers to have a hundred people actually care about you.

 You don’t need a hundred thousand emails to have a hundred people actually open the email.
 It’s kinda quality over quantity, but at the same time, you’re working on quantity to grow your quality.
 So you, the closer that those two numbers are the better, if 90% of them are opening your emails, that’s fantastic.

-Sean: [00:24:10] And 20 percent is probably pretty reasonable though.
+Sean: [00:24:10] And 20 percent is probably pretty reasonable, though.
 Yes.
 If only 20% open.
 Call it a win and move on.
-Don’t, stew over on putting all this work into it.
+Don’t, stew over putting all this work into it.
 And nobody’s opening my emails.
-You’re posting shit on Facebook and nobody’s seeing it either,
+You’re posting shit on Facebook, and nobody’s seeing it either,

 It’s the exact same concept.
 Other than your return rate is much higher on that email aspect.
 You think a Twitter, all it is somebody spitting off a bunch of shit.
-That somebody wants to hear and then retweets that’s all it is.
+That somebody wants to hear and retweets is all it is.
 It’s just it’s.
-So it starts with one voice saying something and then somebody either retweets it or they don’t, that’s all your email is look how big Twitter is.
+So it starts with one voice saying something and somebody either retweets it or doesn’t.
+That’s all your email is look how big Twitter is.